International Admission - Southwestern Illinois College

 Things to Know:

-1. Travel to the US can be booked after the visa is issued.
+1. Travel to the US should be booked after the entry visa is issued.
 Students must arrive prior to the start date of the term.

 3. F-1 visa students must be enrolled in a minimum of 12 credit hours per term in an eligible program of study.
-One course (3 credit hours) may be taken online.
+Only 1 course (3 credit hours) may be taken online.

-4. All new F-1 visa students should attend an orientation session with a designated school official when they arrive to campus.
+5. All new F-1 visa students must attend a required immigration orientation session with a designated school official when they arrive to campus.

-5. F-1 visa students are not permitted to work more than 20 hours per week in an on-campus job.
-Off-campus employment is not permitted.
+6. F-1 visa students are not permitted to work more than 20 hours per week in an on-campus job.
+Off-campus employment is not permitted without prior work authorization approval.
+Volunteer (unpaid) work is still considered work and a violation of a student’s visa status.
+If a student violates their status, it is grounds for automatic termination.

 Transfer Students

-Students in the United States attending another college who wish to attend SWIC will be asked to submit the following items in addition to the items listed above:
+International students who wish to transfer their F-1 record to SWIC will be asked to submit the following items in addition to the items listed above:

 Contact Information